isragosterit/youtube-sentiment-analyzer/README.md

 ## Limitations
 - The YouTube Data API has rate limits for API requests, so there may be restrictions on the number of comments that can be analyzed within a certain timeframe.
 - The sentiment analysis is based on TextBlob's sentiment scoring, which may not capture the nuances of certain languages or specific contexts.
+- The YouTube Sentiment Analyzer does not analyze the replies to comments.
+It focuses only on analyzing the sentiment of the original comments and does not extend the analysis to the replies received.
+- Analyzing videos with a large number of comments can be excessively slow due to the processing requirements.